elastic/kibana/src/core/CONVENTIONS.md

 *best practice tip!*

-Prefer the pattern show above, using `core.getStartServices()`, over storing local references retrieved from `start`.
+Prefer the pattern shown above, using `core.getStartServices()`, over storing local references retrieved from `start`.

 Steer away from usage like this:
 **Bad**